 Oftentimes, children and adolescents who are struggling with a mental health condition use or abuse substances in an unconscious attempt to cope with distressing symptoms that are associated with having a mental illness.
-Desert Hills Hospital offers beneficial programming that aims to address mental health issues and substance abuse concerns in order to provide young people with the most comprehensive care possible.
+Desert Hills Hospital, a leading marijuana addiction center in New Mexico, offers beneficial treatment that aims to address mental health issues and substance abuse concerns in order to provide young people with the most comprehensive care possible.
 One of the most commonly abused substances among children and adolescents is marijuana and our methods for care effectively address this type of problem while administering advantageous mental health treatment.
 Care for a marijuana abuse problem is necessary when the use of this substance hinders functioning and supersedes priorities and responsibilities in a person’s life.
-Here at Desert Hills, we strive to help young people find relief from marijuana abuse problems and treat any existing mental health concerns so as to improve the lives of the youth who come to us for care.
+Here at our treatment center, we strive to help young people find relief from marijuana abuse problems and treat any existing mental health concerns so as to improve the lives of the youth who come to us for care.

-Located in Albuquerque, New Mexico, Desert Hills provides a full continuum of behavioral healthcare services that range from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
-Since its opening in 1990, Desert Hills has grown from a small residential program to the largest and most respected provider of behavioral health services in the state of New Mexico, offering three different locations where individuals can access services.
+Located in Albuquerque, New Mexico, our treatment center provides a full continuum of behavioral healthcare services that range from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
+Since its opening in 1990, our treatment center has grown from a small residential center to the largest and most respected provider of behavioral health services in the state of New Mexico, offering three different locations where individuals can access services.
 In order to ensure that we are offering the highest quality of care possible while meeting all of our patients unique needs, we provide ongoing training for and supervision of all our staff members, making sure they are up-to-date on the latest evidence-based treatment modalities.
 Because we are able to offer each child and adolescent customized and personal care, we can address the specific problems that marijuana abuse has imposed on your child’s life and help him or her develop the skills needed to return to living the healthy, happy life that or she deserves to be living.
-At Desert Hills, we are dedicated to not only improving the lives we touch, but to helping to change the lives of those we serve, one child at a time.
+At our treatment center, we are dedicated to not only improving the lives we touch, but to helping to change the lives of those we serve, one child at a time.

 Helping a Loved One or Family Member Get Treatment